Breakfast Burritos in Foil

 Can I freeze these?

-Yes, you can, I roll them as directed and then place them in foil and place the foil packages into a gallon size freezer bag.
+Yes, you can.
+I roll them as directed, wrap them in foil, and put the foil packages into a gallon-size freezer bag.
 Store them in your freezer for up to one month.

 Ready for Freezer